 - Some would point out that transformers have restricted bandwidth, especially high frequencies, – however, distortion (harshness) seems audibly lower than resistance devices (eg. resistors, potentiometers).
 Smoother, more ‘coherent’, natural, it seems.

-- These sonic effects are similar to what you hear with other coil devices – eg. Transformer Volume Controls, choke-input PSUs.
+- These sonic effects are similar to what I hear with other coil devices – eg. Transformer Volume Controls, choke-input PSUs.